xning11/xning11.github.io/_moments/2017-01-22-higher-edu.md

 ---
-title: "Reflection on Higher Education"
+title: "Reflection on higher education"
 categories:
     - education
 last_modified_at: 2017-01-22